In the Press

 Explore permanent exhibits that interpret the area’s native cultures; early expeditions, including the Corps of Discovery and Lewis and Clark; the railway’s role in bringing visitors to Yellowstone National Park and other transportation themes; and the stories and artifacts of early-day communities.
 Outdoor exhibits include a one-room schoolhouse; blacksmith shop; a fleet of transportation vehicles, including a caboose.

-Current temporary exhibits include: On Fire: Structural and Wildland Firefighting; A Military History of Park County; Communication: A Changing Conversation, Re-Creating an Ancient Technology: Modern Day Flint Knapping, The People of Yellowstone, and 1916: One Hundred Years Ago in Park County.
+Current temporary exhibits include: Pull Up a Chair: Tales from the Seats of History; On Fire: Structural and Wildland Firefighting; A Military History of Park County; Communication: A Changing Conversation; and One Hundred Years Ago in Park County.
+Upcoming exhibits include: Ice Age Mammals and an outdoor Agriculture (Farming and Ranching) exhibit.

 Dig a little deeper and visit our Research Center.